XYIheng/DroidChecker_Doc/docs/source/tutorial.rst

             d(resourceId="it.feio.android.omninotes:id/md_buttonDefaultPositive").click()

 The code above can guide Kea to create a note with the content of "read a book #Tag1" in the omninotes.
-And then, and removes the tag “Tag1” of this note.
+And then removes the tag “Tag1” of this note.

 .. note::